 Superannuation surcharge

 The superannuation surcharge is a tax on certain contributions (primarily employer contributions) made between 20 August 1996 and 30 June 2005 on the behalf of higher income earners.
-Details of any outstanding surcharge debt are detailed in your Annual Member Benefit Statement.
+Details of any outstanding surcharge debt are detailed in the Annual Member Benefit Statement.

 Tasmanian Ambulance Service Superannuation Scheme terms